 Ms. Mimi Kam holds diplomas in both ARCT Piano Performer and ARCT Piano Teacher with the Royal Conservatory of Music.
 She graduated with an Honours Bachelor of Science degree at the University of Toronto, followed by a Bachelor of Education degree at Ontario Institute for Studies in Education/University of Toronto.
 She has enjoyed a productive teaching career in classrooms, while maintaining a busy private piano studio.
 Mimi believes the journey of education should be rewarding and enjoyable, her method of instruction is designed with young students in mind, blending patience, affection and humour with a sense of excellence.

 Ms. Grace Lin holds a Bachelor of Music degree from the University of Western Ontario, studying with Professor John Paul Bracey.
 She teaches piano, theory and history from beginner to ARCT level.
 In 1994, she founded the Euromusic Centre for Music Studies, where she works as an administrator, principal and teacher.
 She heads the Markham Music Festival as well as the Ars Prima Music Foundation.
 She serves on the board of directors for Music Scarborough, Canadian Music Competition and is currently the Centre Representative for the Royal Conservatory of Music in Markham, Ontario.
+In her capacity as a piano teacher, Royal Conservatory and Markham Music Festival coordinator, Ms. Lin continues to enjoy helping students develop their musical potential as well as sharing her knowledge and passion with others.

 Mr. George McElroy began his musical studies in New Brunswick with Thelma Smith.
 Later in Toronto, he studied piano with Gordon Hallett, organ with Clifford McAree, voice with Ruth McAree, and violin with Barnett Taylor.
 Mr. McElroy is a former faculty member of The Royal Conservatory of Music and served as administrator of the Scarborough branch from 1965 to 1973.
 He has been a member of the College of Examiners since 1966.
 He was a founding member and teacher at the Toronto Associated Conservatory of Music.
 Mr. McElroy is an active festival adjudicator and lecturer on piano pedagogy; he is also an honourary advisor for the Markham Music Festival.

 Mr. Reginald Miller holds Associate, Licentiate and Fellowship diplomas from the Trinity College of Music, London, England, a Bachelor of Music and a Master of Music from the University of Toronto and has completed three years of study in Paris with Nadia Boulanger in Fontainebleau.
 Mr. Miller is active as a festival adjudicator and has performed extensively in Canada and France.
 He has also taught theory at the University of Toronto along with classes on Piano Literature.
 Mr. Miller has also coached singers in the performance of lieder.
 Currently, Mr. Miller maintains a busy class of private piano students, and is a member of the Ontario Registered Music Teachers Association.
-Mr. Miller is also on the faculty of Royal Conservatory of Music Summer School teaching Harmony courses.
+Mr. Miller is also on the faculty of Royal Conservatory of Music Summer School.

 Mr. Yaroslav Pugach holds a Bachelor of Music in Piano Performance with distinction and a Masters of Music in Piano Performance with distinction from the Glinka State College of Music and Rimsky-Korsakov State Conservatory in St. Petersburg, Russia respectively.
 His many accomplishments include performances with various orchestras in Canada, Europe, Russia and Republic of Korea, 2nd prize in International Competition in Liguria, Italy, CD recordings of piano works by Scriabin and Prokofiev and St. Petersburg TV’s music program “Miaskovsky and Prokofiev”.
 Yaroslav has taught extensively in St. Petersburg, Russia, Seoul, Republic of Korea and Canada, and consistently produced high calibre pianists, many of whom have won in national and international competitions in Russia, England, Italy, Korea and Japan.